fveneri/Policy-Analytics-Climate-Shocks-on-education-/README.md

 A one click run file is included in run.bat, please ensure that you have R installed and that your system can access R.

 The main libraries required are presented at the start of the utils script.
-The first lines check if the libraries are available and can be uploaded.
+The first lines check if the libraries are available and can be loaded.
   - tidyverse: 2.0.0
   - sidrar: 0.2.9
   - chirps: 0.1.4